Why relative URLs aren't loading in your Matomo heatmap (and how to fix it)

 Why Matomo can't resolve relative URLs

 This is also why fully-qualified URLs work fine.
-Once a URL has its own scheme and host, the renderer knows exactly where to fetch it, and the request goes to your origin like it should.
+Once a URL carries its own scheme and host, the browser fetches it from your origin no matter which document it's resolving against.

 What's actually failing